The White Stripes: Legacy

+Drew Barrymore and Jimmy Fallon portrayed Meg and Jack respectively in a 2004 Saturday Night Live skit, in which they perform "Seven Nation Army".
 Music by the White Stripes was used by British choreographer Wayne McGregor for his production Chroma, a piece he created for the Royal Ballet in London, England.
 The orchestral arrangements for Chroma were commissioned by Richard Russell, head of XL Recordings, as a gift to the White Stripes and were produced by the British classical composer Joby Talbot.
 Three of these songs, "The Hardest Button to Button", "Aluminium" and "Blue Orchid", were first played to the band as a surprise in Cincinnati Music Hall, Ohio.
 McGregor heard the orchestral versions and decided to create a ballet using the music.
 Talbot re-orchestrated the music for the Royal Opera House orchestra, also writing three additional pieces of his own composition.
 The world premiere of the ballet took place on November 16, 2006, at the Royal Opera House in Covent Garden, London.
 The ballet subsequently won the 2007 Laurence Olivier Award for Best New Dance Production.

 Several of the White Stripes' works have appeared in film, television, and advertising.
 The song "We're Going to Be Friends" appeared in the films Napoleon Dynamite in 2004, Wonder in 2017, and Mr. Harrigan's Phone in 2022.
 The song "Instinct Blues" was used in the 2006 film The Science of Sleep.
 The song "Why Can't You Be Nicer to Me?" was used in The Simpsons episode "Judge Me Tender" in 2010.
-The Academy Award-winning 2010 movie, The Social Network featured "Ball and Biscuit" in the opening scene.
+The Academy Award-winning 2010 movie The Social Network featured "Ball and Biscuit" in the opening scene.
 The song "Icky Thump" was featured in the 2010 film The Other Guys, the 2021 film Zack Snyder's Justice League, and in a 2025 Dancing with the Stars performance by Robert Irwin and Witney Carson.
 The song "Catch Hell Blues" is featured in the 2011 film Footloose, a remake of the 1984 film.
 The song "Little Ghost" appears in the post credits scene for the 2012 Laika studios film, ParaNorman.
 The songs "Hello Operator" and "Fell in Love with a Girl" were featured in the Academy Award-winning 2012 film Silver Linings Playbook.
 In 2013, several songs by the White Stripes were featured in the first season of the television series Peaky Blinders.
 The song "Apple Blossom" was featured in the 2015 Quentin Tarantino film The Hateful Eight.
 The song "I Just Don't Know What to Do with Myself" was featured in a 2023 advertising campaign for Calvin Klein.